 Royal Bank of Scotland (RBS.L) bumped up its target for core capital to 12 percent from 10 percent earlier this month.

 Switzerland's finance minister said banks there could need a leverage ratio of 6-10 percent, more than double the global standard, and UBS was hit with a temporary top-up of capital it holds for potential legal and compliance costs.

-Britain is finalising plans that look set to ramp up capital demands, Stockholm is also increasing pressure on its banks and an upcoming review of the quality of assets across eurozone banks are further reasons for a conservative approach.
+Britain is finalizing plans that look set to ramp up capital demands, Stockholm is also increasing pressure on its banks and an upcoming review of the quality of assets across euro zone banks are further reasons for a conservative approach.

 "The unpredictability quotient on regulation has risen... which makes it difficult for banks to have as much confidence as they'd like that they won't fall foul of regulatory change at a later date," said Mike Harrison, analyst at Barclays.